 2– Jean-Marie Straub/Danièle Huillet: Cézanne.
 Conversation with Joachim Gasquet, 1989

-3– Harald Bergmann: Look at This Mountain, Once It Was on Fire, 1991; Photo reproductions, John Rewald Archive, Department of Image Collections, National Gallery of Art, Washington, DC
+3– Harald Bergmann: Look at This Mountain, Once It Was on Fire, 1991; Photo reproductions.
+Courtesy: John Rewald Archive, Department of Image Collections, National Gallery of Art, Washington, DC

 6– Joëlle Tuerlinckx: Ensemble Salle gris Cézanne (projet): Titre-salle ‘gris neutral Kodak’, 2005-2012; Salle-bassine ‘gris neutral Kodak’, 2010-2017